pvdz/zeparser3/tests/testcases/parser/import_declarations/scoping/if_statement.md

 `````
 throws: Parser error!
-  The `import` keyword can not be nested in another statement
+  The `import` keyword is only supported at the top level

 if (x) import {x} from "y";
        ^------- error